brutella/hkcam/README.md

 You only need to

-1. download the pre-configured Raspbian image and copy onto an sd card; [download](https://github.com/brutella/hkcam/releases/download/v0.0.9/raspbian-stretch-lite-2019-04-08-hkcam-v0.0.9-armv6.img.zip)
+1. download the pre-configured Raspbian image and copy onto a sd card; [download](https://github.com/brutella/hkcam/releases/download/v0.0.9/raspbian-stretch-lite-2019-04-08-hkcam-v0.0.9-armv6.img.zip)

 - **Note**: This image only works on a Raspberry Pi Zero